rlaboiss/sand-flask-label/README.md

 Introduction
 ------------

-This repository contains code that I use for the automatic generation of labels that I can stick on my collection of sand flasks, like in the picture below (click on it for an enlarged version of the image):
+This repository contains code that I use for automatically generating labels that I stick on my collection of sand flasks, shown in the picture below (click on it for an enlarged version of the image):

 <img src="sand-flask-example.jpg" width=40% height=40%>

-The QR codes on the top of the cork plugs contain the URLs for Google Maps indicating the precise location where the sand was collected.
+The QR code on the top of each cork plugs contains a URL for Google Maps, which indicate the precise location where the sand in the respective flask was collected.

 Prerequisites
 -------------

-The code included in this repository is intended to be run on a Unix-like system.
+The code in this repository is intended to be run on a Unix-like system.
 In particular, for a Debian-based system, the necessary software can be installed with the following commands:

 ```shell
 sudo apt install make